List of unproduced DC Comics projects: Untitled direct-to-video Justice League film

 An untitled Justice League direct-to-DVD film was in the works in 2008, with a design by James Tucker.

 Wonder Woman-centered Justice League film

-In 2013, producer James Tucker has spoken about wanting a Wonder Woman-centered Justice League film.
+In 2013, producer James Tucker spoke about wanting a Wonder Woman-centered Justice League film.

 Justice League: Gods and Monsters Chronicles season 2

 A second season of the series was planned to be released in 2016 and would have featured ten episodes.

 Untitled Justice League sequels

 A sequel to Justice League (2017) was in development, with Zack Snyder attached to direct.
 By 2019, Warner Bros. had prioritized standalone films over the project.
 A sequel was once again under consideration while De Luca and Abdy were in charge of DC Films, before Gunn and Safran took over.
 Due to the Gunn and Safran's plans for the new franchise called DC Universe, none of the actors from Justice League were expected to reprise the roles in the new projects.